berinle/handbook/src/main/resources/handbook.md

 ---

 ## **Employee Acknowledgement**
-**I have read and understood the TRVCloud Employee Handbook.
+**I have read and understood the ElasticSky Employee Handbook.
 I agree to follow all company policies.**

 **Employee Name:** ___________________
 **Signature:** ___________________